 On November 23, 2015, my co-founder Marc and I launched Snappa.
-Five months later we hit $10k in MRR and continued growing at a healthy rate for a small bootstrapped SaaS business.
+Five months later we hit $10k in MRR and continued growing at a healthy clip from there.

 This is something I’ve been wanting to write for several years and I hope you’ll find it useful no matter where you are along your journey.